dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 ### Parse Trees

 The start symbol of the grammar, ```G.start()```, gives us the function to call to parse our expressions.
-Calling ```G.start(‘(1 + 2) * 3’)``` results in an array-of-arrays which is the parse tree of our expression.
+Calling ```G.start('(1 + 2) * 3')``` results in an array-of-arrays which is the parse tree of our expression.
 The parse tree contains all of the elements of the text with very little other structure.

 ### Token Stream

 Let's tag the elements so that we know which part of the expression they represent.
-We’ll take our terminal parsers and map the result to a function that tags the element.
-To do that, we’ll use the ```map()``` combinator.
+We'll take our terminal parsers and map the result to a function that tags the element.
+To do that, we'll use the ```map()``` combinator.

 First, create a function that curries the token type argument of a token generator function: